Speech Denoising by Accumulating Per-Frequency Modeling Fluctuations: Method

 \section{Method}

-The same phenomenon of noise impedance can be observed in audio, however, in a markedly different way that necessitates a different algorithmic approach.
-In our experiments, we employ the CNN architecture known as the WaveUnet~\cite{stoller2018waveunet}, which consists of an encoder-decoder architecture with skip-connections between the two subnetworks.
-We create a random input signal $z$ of the same dimension as the noisy signal $y=x+n$ (we assume an additive noise model, and the clean signal $x$ and the noise $n$ are unknown) and train the network $f=f_\theta$ to fit the noise, i.e., we solve the following minimization problem:

-where $\theta$ is the parameter vector of the function $f$, i.e., the weights and biases of this network.
+We employ the CNN architecture known as the WaveUnet~\cite{stoller2018waveunet}, which consists of an encoder-decoder architecture with skip-connections between the two subnetworks.
+Assuming an additive noise model, where the clean signal $x$ and the noise $n$ are unknown, we create a random input signal $z$ of the same dimension as the noisy signal $y=x+n$, and train the network $f=f_\theta$ to fit the noisy signal, i.e., we solve the minimization problem $\min_\theta \|f_\theta(z)-y\|$, where $\theta$ is the parameter vector (weights and biases) of network $f$.

-As can be seen in the example given in Fig.~\ref{fig:noiseimp}, the network fits clean speech or music signals much faster than it fits noise signals.
-However, unlike the situation in computer vision, there is little difference in the coarse behavior between the clean signal and the signal with the added noise.
+As can be seen in the example given in Fig.~\ref{fig:noiseimp}, the network fits clean speech or music signals ($x$) much faster than it fits noise signals ($n$).
+However, unlike the situation in computer vision, there is little difference in the coarse behavior between the clean signal ($x$) and the signal with the added noise ($y$).

 While in images, the signal recovered by the network $f_\theta(z)$ during training becomes very similar to $x$, before it starts to resemble $y$, in audio the situation is different.
 As can be seen in Fig.~\ref{fig:duringtraining}, at every iteration $i$ of training, the current network, which we denote as $f_i$, produces a signal $f_i(z)$ that is only partly denoised.
 In addition, while in images the method converges to a stable solution, i.e., $f_i(z)\sim f_{i+1}(z)$ after a few training iterations~\cite{dip}, this is not the case in audio.
 In the case of audio, the network output rapidly changes between iterations.